Front Office Department Introduction, Operations, and Key Functions

 The Front Office develops and maintains a comprehensive database of guest information, coordinates guest services, and ensures guest satisfaction.
-These functions are accomplished by personal in diverse areas of Front Office Department.
+These functions are accomplished by personnel in diverse areas of the Front Office Department.

 The front office is also known as the face of the hotel.
-It is the first guest contact area and also the nerve centre of the hotel.
-All the activities and areas of the front office are geared towards supporting guest transaction and services.
+It is the first guest contact area and also the nerve center of the hotel.
+All the activities and areas of the front office are geared toward supporting guest transactions and services.

 The operational function of the Front Office Department:

-Guest History and records: Creates and maintains a guest profile, history, likes and dislikes, collect feedback etc.
+Guest History and Records: Creates and maintains a guest profile, history, likes and dislikes, collects feedback, etc.

 Guest Database: Develops & maintains a Comprehensive Database of Guest Information

-Reservation: This section is responsible in registering the room reservation from various sources, with recordings, filing of reservation records, and revise on the appropriate time to make sure that guests would have their rooms upon entering the hotel.
+Reservation: This section is responsible for registering the room reservation from various sources, with recordings, filing of reservation records, and revising at the appropriate time to make sure that guests have their rooms upon entering the hotel.

-Postage and Parcels: This section is to facilitate guests pertaining to the posting of letters, telegrams, and parcels.
+Postage and Parcels: This section is to facilitate guests about the posting of letters, telegrams, and parcels.

-Telephone: This section is to facilitate guests pertaining to the telephone both internally and externally, and to wake guests up in the morning upon request.
+Telephone: This section is to inform guests about the telephone both internally and externally, and to wake guests up in the morning upon request.

-Finance and Foreign Exchange: This section relates with the Accounting Department, through the collection from guests through their services, and also give the foreign exchange service.
+Finance and Foreign Exchange: This section relates to the Accounting Department, through the collection from guests through their services, and also gives the foreign exchange service.

 Inquiry: This section is to answer questions and inquiries of guests.
-Therefore, this section would have to be alert with all the movements of the hotel.
+Therefore, this section would have to be alert to all the movements of the hotel.

 Staffing the Front Office Department:

-In order to carry out its mission, goals and objectives, every company shall build a formal structure depicting different hierarchy of management, supervision, and employee (staff) levels.
-This very structure is referred to as an organisation chart.
+To carry out its mission, goals, and objectives, every company shall build a formal structure depicting different hierarchies of management, supervision, and employee (staff) levels.
+This very structure is referred to as an organization chart.

-Moreover, the organisation chart shows reporting relationships, the span of management, and staff/line functions.
-The organisation chart for the front office department differs as per the size of the hotel.
+Moreover, the organization chart shows reporting relationships, the span of management, and staff/line functions.
+The organization chart for the front office department differs as per the size of the hotel.
 View here

 Typical Staff positions under the Rooms Division Department: